Jaystander/game-engine/README.md

 Stats and flags should be handled in the scenes and objects in which they are relevant.
 The Player is an object.

-To receive a description or some dialogue call Draw.file.DefString(txtfile, keyword) to search for the keyword and append lines until it reads Finished.
+To receive a description or some dialogue call Draw.file.DefString(txtfile, keyword) to search for the keyword and append lines until it reads Finished, it will return a string.